Consequences of Disorderly Conduct in Ohio

-Disorderly Conduct Ohio Penalty
+Disorderly Conduct Penalty in Ohio

-Another alarming aspect of Ohio’s disorderly conduct statute is that it automatically places students at risk for receiving the harshest penalties.
+Another alarming aspect of Ohio’s disorderly conduct statute is that it automatically places students at risk for receiving the harshest disorderly conduct penalties.
 Arguments at school and sneaking beers can result in jail terms because each is a higher-level misdemeanor.
-A disorderly charge can also count as a violation of a high school or college’s student code of conduct that is punishable by expulsion.
+A disorderly conduct charge can also count as a violation of a high school or college’s student code of conduct that is punishable by expulsion.